 You may be eligible for a scholarship or bursary to help pay for your study.
 Students from the UK and other EU countries may also be eligible for a student loan to help cover these costs.
 See our fees and funding information for more information on what's available.

 We have close links with industry, and will develop your professional and practical skills through supervised assignments for real clients.

 Our graphic communication graduates are in high demand, because the combination of creative, production, and client-facing skills we teach help to prepare you for industry.

 Our graduates take leadership roles in a range of creative industries.
 Recent graduates have gone on to work across the professional design sector, from publishing, branding, and information design, to web and mobile interface design.
-Employers include BBC Online, Design Portfolio, Financial Times magazines, IBM, Microsoft, Orange, Oxford University Press, Penguin Books, and many specialist design studios and start-up agencies.
+Employers of our graduates include BBC Online, the Financial Times, Vodafone, Adobe, Oxford University Press, and Penguin Books, as well as many specialist design studios and start-up agencies.

-Alternatively, you can further develop your knowledge and skills on one of our internationally recognised master's courses in Book Design, Creative Enterprise, Information Design, or Typeface Design.
+Alternatively, you can further develop your knowledge and skills on one of our internationally recognised master's courses in Book Design, Creative Enterprise, Information Design, Graphic Design, or Typeface Design.